Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

     *A constellation of an archer appears on you.*

-    **Luminous Bow:** When you activate this form, and as a bonus action on your subsequent turns while it lasts, you can make a ranged spell attack, hurling a luminous arrow that targets one creature within 60 feet of you.
+    **Luminous Bow.** When you activate this form, and as a bonus action on your subsequent turns while it lasts, you can make a ranged spell attack, hurling a luminous arrow that targets one creature within 60 feet of you.
 On a hit, the attack deals radiant damage equal to 1d8 + your Wisdom modifier.
 (2d8 at 10th-level).

-    **Arrow of Arbiters:** Your Star Map transform into a longbow and you can you use it to cast Cosmic Flare, when you do, it ignores half and three-quarters cover and deals Radiant damage.
+    **Arrow of Arbiters.** Your Star Map transform into a longbow and you can you use it to cast Cosmic Flare, when you do, it ignores half and three-quarters cover and deals Radiant damage.

 === "**Chalice**"

     *A constellation of a life-giving goblet appears on you.*

-    **Chalice of Life:** Whenever you cast a spell using a spell slot that restores hit points to a creature, you or another creature within 30 feet of you can regain hit points equal to 1d8 + your Wisdom modifier.
+    **Chalice of Life.** Whenever you cast a spell using a spell slot that restores hit points to a creature, you or another creature within 30 feet of you can regain hit points equal to 1d8 + your Wisdom modifier.
 (2d8 at 10th-level)

-    **Rejuvinating Bolt:** When you hit a creature with Cosmic Flare you can choose to restore hit points to that creature instead of damaging it.
+    **Rejuvinating Bolt.** When you hit a creature with Cosmic Flare you can choose to restore hit points to that creature instead of damaging it.
 The restored hit points is equal to your Cosmic Flare damage.

 === "**Dragon**"

     *A constellation of a wise dragon appears on you.*

-    **Wise:** When you make an Intelligence or a Wisdom check or a Constitution saving throw to maintain concentration on a spell, you can treat a roll of 9 or lower on the d20 as a 10.
+    **Wise.** When you make an Intelligence or a Wisdom check or a Constitution saving throw to maintain concentration on a spell, you can treat a roll of 9 or lower on the d20 as a 10.
 At 10th-level, you have a flying speed of 20 feet and can hover.

-    **Repelling:** When you hit a creature that is no more that one size larger than you with Cosmic Flare, you can push the creature up to 5 feet away from you in a straight line.
+    **Repelling.** When you hit a creature that is no more that one size larger than you with Cosmic Flare, you can push the creature up to 5 feet away from you in a straight line.

 ### Spire Resonance Forms